lllyasviel/ControlNet-v1-1-nightly/README.md

 **For researchers who are not familiar with A1111:** The A1111 plugin supports arbitrary combination of arbitrary number of ControlNets, arbitrary community models, arbitrary LoRAs, and arbitrary sampling methods!
 We should definitely try it!

 Note that our official support for “Multi-ControlNet” is A1111-only.
 Please use [Automatic1111 with ControlNet](https://github.com/Mikubill/sd-webui-controlnet) if you want to use multiple ControlNets at the same time.

-Note that ControlNet project perfectly supports combining multiple ControlNets, and all production-ready ControlNets are extensively tested with multiple ControlNets combined.
+The ControlNet project perfectly supports combining multiple ControlNets, and all production-ready ControlNets are extensively tested with multiple ControlNets combined.

 # Model Specification